kajal1801/kajal1801/README.md

 <h1 align="center">Hello!
 I'm Kajal Jaiswal! 👋</h1>

-- 🔭 I’m currently working as :
+- 🔭 I’m currently volunteering as :
        An Outreach Lead at GFG SNU Chapter,
        A Core Team Member of SKEPSIS and
        An Outreach Lead at Codechef SNU Chapter.